Data model for a social reader application¶

 CREATE TABLE story ( url VARCHAR, date VARCHAR, type VARCHAR, content VARCHAR, PRIMARY KEY(url, date) );

 The date is used as a clustering key.

 The last table covers members.
 Members can be users, RSS feeds, or any other source of recommendations.
 To avoid cluttering up this example with extra columns, and avoid cluttering up the user’s routine with passwords, we’ll use a third party login service such as OAuth or Mozilla Persona.
 The users can log in with an existing web or email account, and we don’t have to write password recovery.

 CREATE TABLE member ( url VARCHAR, score INT, active TIMESTAMP, success TIMESTAMP, PRIMARY KEY(url) );

-The main problem for developing this application now is that some of the queries look hard to do in Cassandra space.
+The main problem for developing this application now is that some of the queries look hard to do in Apache Cassandra space.
 Something that would be easy in SQL, our query that needs to filter out any story already seen by a given user, is prohibitive in CQL.

 But you can’t really make Cassandra work like an RDBMS.
 The solution is to have Cassandra do what it does best and put the rest of the work on the client.

 Instead of having the database do the filtering, and saving bandwidth by just sending a list of recent unseen stories, change it around.
 For a social reader application, the economics matter.
 Post-query processing, the kind that would get you an F on an RDBMS-backed project for school, is not just doable for a social reader.
 It’s free.
 Because you can do it on the client, whose battery the user is paying to charge, instead of in the data center where the bill comes to you.